Mark York: Personal life

 From 1988 until his death, York had been a paraplegic and used a wheelchair due to an automobile accident.
 He said of the accident, "I reached in my back seat for my gym bag and, with my left hand, inadvertently pulled up on the steering wheel too much."
 He had been driving 60 miles per hour, and his car hit a ditch, flipped, and landed in a cornfield.
 He was an avid sports fan supporting the Cincinnati Reds, Ohio State Buckeyes, and Kentucky Wildcats.
 York served as the Southern California representative for Spinal Cord Injury (SCI) Research Advancement, to help find a cure for spinal cord injuries with non-embryonic stem cells.
 In January 2010, he and Will Ambler, founder of the organization, met with Kareem Dale, then Barack Obama's special assistant for disability policy and proposed changes surrounding such policy.

 He died on May 19, 2021, aged 55, at Miami Valley Hospital, Ohio, due to "a brief and unexpected illness".
 Montgomery County coroner's office said he died of natural causes.
 Fellow The Office actors Jenna Fischer, Rainn Wilson, and Angela Kinsey paid tribute.
-He is survived by his mother, father, and his three brothers.
+He was survived by his mother, father, and his three brothers.